 Learn about the 2020 honorees by clicking on the name of each award or scrolling below!

-The 27th Annual Bipartisan Congressional Awards feature the following awards:
+The 27th Annual Bipartisan Congressional Awards featured the following awards:

 - Claude Pepper Award for Advancing Healthy Aging: presented each year to a Democratic member of Congress who is leading the way for policies encouraging medical research, innovation, and care to benefit Americans as they grow older.